waffle-iron/pebbles/doc/pb-now-and-then.md

 - good for hosting disposable notebooks
 - RStudio and Jupyter images working

-# PB provisioning then
+# PoutaBlueprints then

 ## OpenStackDriver

-- No big hurts
+- No big hurts, no big plans

 ## PvcCmdLineDriver